nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 #### Lifecycle events

 Lifecycle events happen during application bootstrapping and shutdown.
-Nest calls registered lifecycle hook methods on `modules`, `injectables` and `controllers` at each of the following lifecycle events (**shutdown hooks** need to be enabled first, as described [below](https://docs.nestjs.com/fundamentals/lifecycle-events#application-shutdown)).
+Nest calls registered lifecycle hook methods on modules, providers and controllers at each of the following lifecycle events (**shutdown hooks** need to be enabled first, as described [below](https://docs.nestjs.com/fundamentals/lifecycle-events#application-shutdown)).
 As shown in the diagram above, Nest also calls the appropriate underlying methods to begin listening for connections, and to stop listening for connections.

 In the following table, `onModuleDestroy`, `beforeApplicationShutdown` and `onApplicationShutdown` are only triggered if you explicitly call `app.close()` or if the process receives a special system signal (such as SIGTERM) and you have correctly called `enableShutdownHooks` at application bootstrap (see below **Application shutdown** part).